lovesyk/rippanda/README.md

 - a high-quality thumbnail
 - all torrent files associated with the gallery or previous versions

-The update logic is subject to improvements but for now behaves as following:
+The update logic behaves as following:
-1. A gallery will not be updated if the directory it resides in has been changed within a month.
+1. A gallery will not be updated if the directory it resides in has been changed within the update inverval.
 2. API metadata and the web page will always be updated if the whole gallery is not to be excluded by the above rule.
 3. Torrent files will be updated if their count on the disk differs from the count specified by the updated metadata.
 4. ZIP file and thumbnail will only be updated if their files are missing.